-To enable parallel submits, set the "net.parallel.max" on page 703 configurable.
+To enable parallel submits, set the "net.parallel.max" on page 749 configurable.

-- Specify threads=N to request that files be sent concurrently using the specified number of independent network connections.
+Specify threads=N to request that files be sent concurrently using the specified number of independent network connections.
 The threads grab work in batches.
-You specify batch=N to control the number of files in a batch. - A submit that is too small will not initiate parallel file transfers.
-Use the min option to control the minimum number of files in a parallel submit. - If the net.parallel.max configuration variable is not set, the command will execute without using parallel threads. - If the requested number of parallel threads exceeds the value set for net.parallel.max, the command will use the maximum number of allowed threads. - Parallel submits from an edge server to a commit server use standard pull threads to transfer the files.
-The administrator must ensure that pull threads can be run on the commit server by doing the following: - Makes sure that the service user used by the commit server is logged into the edge server. - Make sure the ExternalAddress field of the edge server's server spec is set to the address that will be used by the commit server's pull threads to connect to the edge server. - If the commit and edge servers communicate on a network separate from the network used by clients to communicate with the edge server, the ExternalAddress field must specify the edge server ip address and port number that is used for connections from the commit server.
+You specify batch=N to control the number of files in a batch.

+A submit that is too small will not initiate parallel file transfers.
+Use the min option to control the minimum number of files in a parallel submit.

+If the "net.parallel.max" on page 749 configuration variable is not set, the command will execute without using parallel threads.

+If the requested number of parallel threads exceeds the value set for net.parallel.max, the command will use the maximum number of allowed threads.

+- Parallel submits from an edge server to a commit server use standard pull threads to transfer the files.
+The administrator must ensure that pull threads can be run on the commit server by doing the following: - Make sure that the service user used by the commit server is logged into the edge server. - Make sure the ExternalAddress field of the edge server's server spec is set to the address that will be used by the commit server's pull threads to connect to the edge server.

+If the commit and edge servers communicate on a network separate from the network used by clients to communicate with the edge server, the ExternalAddress field must specify the edge server ip address and port number that is used for connections from the commit server.
 Furthermore, the edge server must listen on the two (or more) networks.

+Limitation: Parallel submit is not supported from an edge server if the commit server is on a Windows platform.
+In this case --parallel or automatic parallel processing for submit will be silently ignored, and the submit will run without using parallel threads.